ankurk91/vue-trumbowyg/wiki/vue-cli.md

   }
 }
 ```
-Restart your dev server with `npm run serve`
+Start your dev server with `npm run serve`